 United Neighborhood Centers of America

-United Neighborhood Centers of America (UNCA) is a voluntary, nonprofit, national membership organization for neighborhood-based organizations throughout the United States.
-It is part of the Families International group of companies.
+Throughout its history, United Neighborhood Centers of America (UNCA) was a voluntary, nonprofit, national network of neighborhood-based organizations throughout the United States whose histories and values are rooted in the settlement house movement.

 UNCA’s history dates back to 1911 when the National Federation of Settlements was founded in White Plains, N.Y., by Jane Addams and other pioneers of the settlement house movement.
 The roots of that rich tradition continue today.
 The settlement house values advocate for social justice, neighborhood-based progress, and community building that is inclusive, multigenerational, family oriented, asset based, and opportunity driven.